-The device contains a host connector for a USB flash drive, enabling upload of software upgrades and download of network logs or machine settings files.
+The WorkCentre contains a host connector for a USB flash drive, enabling upload of software upgrades and download of network logs or machine settings files and scan jobs.

 Autorun is disabled on this port.
 No executable files will be accepted by the port.